 UNIVERSITY OF BARCELONA CAMPUS

-Biowaste produced in the UAB Campus will be collected to feed the micro-AD unit.
-Considering the figures and assuming a maximum collection rate of biowaste, a total amount of 214 t of biowaste per year could be collected.
+Recent analyses indicate that between the biowaste generation of the restaurants and the separate collection of biowaste from the Vila an annual biowaste quantity of about 100 t can be expected.
 During the development of the project it is expected to increase the collection of biowaste, mainly due to the deployment of awareness campaigns in all the campus (restaurants and Vila).

 You can read more and detailed information, including the technical specifications in the dedicated publication “Methodology of characterization of the biowaste management system in the DECISIVE demonstration sites: current and new systems simulation for the Lyon and Catalonia cases”.
 It can be found in the library.